Kama Ruijie: Overview

 The Kama Ruijie panel vans feature 5.4 cubic meters of capacity and a 3050mm wheelbase for maximum cargo area, while the pickup variant features a 3600mm wheelbase.
 The Kama Ruijie is powered by a 1.6 liter "DAM16KR" engine supplied by Dongan and fulfills the Chinese National VI Emissions Standard developing 90KW and 158N·m.

 As of 2021, the Kama Ruijie panel vans are only available as electric variants while the V16 pickups are still offered as gasoline models.

+Dongfeng Automobile Co., Ltd. (DFAC) started exporting a passenger van based on the Yufeng EM26 panel van and DFAC Xiaobawang W18 micro truck codenamed the Dongfeng W18 or M08 to markets including Peru and Ecuador.
+The van is sold as the Dongfeng Captain W or Activan.

 Dongfeng Yufeng EM26

 The Dongfeng Yufeng EM26 (东风御风 EM26) pure electric logistics panel van sold by Dongfeng Automobile Company is a rebadged electric variant of the Kama Ruijie.
-The Dongfeng Yufeng EM26 has a 42kWh Lithium Iron Phosphate Battery that is capable of a pure electric range of 220km.
-The Yufeng EM26 has a top speed of 90 km/hr.
+The Dongfeng Yufeng EM26 has a 42 kWh Lithium Iron Phosphate Battery that is capable of a pure electric range of 220 km.
+The Yufeng EM26 has a top speed of 90 km/h.

+Dongfeng Yufeng EM27L

+The Dongfeng Yufeng EM27L (东风御风 EM27L) pure electric logistics panel van sold by Dongfeng Automobile Company is a rebadged electric variant of the Kama Ruijie.

+King Long Longyao 6

+The King Long Longyao 6 (厦门金龙 龙耀6) pure electric logistics panel van sold by King Long is a rebadged electric variant of the Kama Ruijie.
+The King Long Longyao 6 has a 38.64 kWh Lithium Iron Phosphate Battery that is capable of a pure electric range of 210 km.
+The power output is 70kW and 230N·m.

 New Gonow Shuailing

 The New Gonow Shuailing (新吉奥 帅凌) pure electric logistics panel van sold by New Gonow is another rebadged electric variant of the Kama Ruijie.
-The New Gonow Shuailing has 41.6kWh and 49.8kWh Lithium Iron Phosphate Batteries that is capable of pure electric range of 290km and 330km respectively.
+The New Gonow Shuailing has 41.6kWh and 49.8kWh Lithium Iron Phosphate Batteries that is capable of pure electric range of 290 km and 330 km respectively.
 The version produced by New Gonow features restyled front bumpers.
 New Gonow was founded in 2016 and only started to launch new products in the middle of 2021, with most businesses in the converted RV and camper market and electric logistics van market.

 Wanxiang T01

 The Wanxiang T01 (万象 T01) pure electric logistics panel van sold by Shanghai Wanxiang Automobile Co., Ltd. is another rebadged electric variant of the Kama Ruijie.
 The Wanxiang T01 was launched in August 2022 with a completely restyled front end and tail lamps.
-The Wanxiang T01 has a 38.016kWh Lithium Iron Phosphate Batteries that is capable of pure electric range of 240km.
-The electric motor has a maximum output of 70kW and 230N·m.
+The Wanxiang T01 has a 38.016kWh Lithium Iron Phosphate Batteries that is capable of pure electric range of 240 km.
+The electric motor has a maximum output of 70 kW and 230N·m.